 “Please Drish, hit me if you have to okay?
 Just don’t taunt me now!”

 “Hit you?
 Why will I hit you?
 We will get hit when we get back home anyway, thanks to you.” said Drishika.

 “Do you know what time it is?!
 12 o’clock was our deadline, now it’s 12:30!
 Plus your swollen face.
 Mom is totally gonna freak out, you know that?
 Summer camp?
 Cancelled.”

 Gulistaan Colony, Lucknow.

 She broke the mirror with her fist.
 Her hand, covered with shards of glass, was bleeding.

 “Stop it, Di!
 Just stop, please!
 Please Di, open the door!
 Don’t be stupid, Di, please open the door!…” her brother wouldn’t stop banging the door and shouting unless she opened it.
 She sighed.

 She looked at her bleeding hand and closed her eyes.
-The tiny pieces of glass dropped off and her hand was cured.
-Back to normal, without a scratch.
+The tiny pieces of glass dropped off and the tiny cuts in her hand disappeared.
+She cured herself; back to normal, without a scratch.

 “Di, please open the door, Di!
 Please!
 Di!”
 She opened the door.